chatterbox/More-Persuasive-Explanation-Method-For-End-to-End-Driving-Models/README.md

 In addition, Each folder contains a doc file that introduce its functions.
 E.g., in "Experiment" folder, there is "Experiment-eng.docx"

-Please see these doc file for introductions.
+Please see these doc files for introductions.

 The experiment GUI files mentioned in "Experiment-eng.docx" can be downloaded by this URL: https://drive.google.com/drive/folders/1dLq2Y_HLU5YKhIxP2zxFmBNqqbKYDLLr?usp=share_link.